eudaq/eudaq/user/piStage/README.md

 Exemplary [init](usr/piStage/misc/Rota.ini) and [config](usr/piStage/misc/Rota.conf) snippets are provided.
 The configuration is not able to handle units.
 Rotations are given in `degree` and axis positions in `mm`.

-The producer has to be correctly inititialized with the following parameters.
+The producer has to be correctly initialized with the following parameters.
-- ```ControllerIP``` IP of stage contoller default: `192.168.24.4`
+- ```ControllerIP``` IP of stage controller default: `192.168.24.4`
 - ```Port``` Port to be used, for all DESY Stages and default: `50000`
 - ```axisX``` DC-motor connected to x-axis.
 No default value.
 Assumed to be not connected if not set.
-Typically set to 1 for DESY testbeam.
+Typically set to 1 for DESY test beam.
 - ```axisy``` DC-motor connected to y-axis.
 No default value.
 Assumed to be not connected if not set.
-Typically set to 2 for DESY testbeam.
+Typically set to 2 for DESY test beam.
 - ```axisRot``` DC-motor connected to rot-axis.
 No default value.
 Assumed to be not connected if not set.
-Typically set to 3 for DESY testbeam.
+Typically set to 3 for DESY test beam.
 - ```initX```Init position for x-axis.
 Default `0`.
 - ```initY```Init position for y-axis.
 Default `0`.
 - ```initRot```Init position for rot-axis.
 Default `0`.